NativeScript/docs/content/guide/visionos.md

 TouchManager.enableGlobalHoverWhereTap = true
 ```

-This allows you to predefine any number of custom `hoverStyle`'s you'd like to use throughout your app.
+This allows you to predefine any number of custom `visionHoverStyle`'s you'd like to use throughout your app.
 You could do so in the `app.ts` or `main.ts` (aka, bootstrap file), for example:

 ```ts
 TouchManager.enableGlobalHoverWhereTap = true